 Also, depending on your training program and goals, it may help to cut your exercise by 50 to 80% for an entire week every four to six weeks.

-“I think that’s the key thing often missed — an occasional reduction in training volume,” Dr. Schaefer says.
+“I think that’s the key thing often missed — an occasional reduction in training volume,” Dr. Lewis says.

 Without treatment, overtraining can weaken your immune system and may cause osteoporosis and bone loss in women.
 In extreme cases, heart damage and rhythm disorders can occur.
 Those with genetic risk factors are especially vulnerable to cardiac problems from overtraining.